Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Small unitarity-violation perturbation theory of neutrino oscillation in matter

 \subsection{The oscillation probability in fourth order in $W$}

 The oscillation probability in fourth order in $W$ contains the two terms

-We will show in appendix~\ref{sec:second-order-square} that the first term in (\ref{P-beta-alpha-4th-def}), after averaging over the fast oscillations and using the suppression by energy denominator as discussed in the previous section, leaves the unique term, the probability leaking term $\mathcal{C}_{\alpha \beta}$ in (\ref{P-beta-alpha-ave-vac}).
-We will also show in appendix~\ref{sec:interference} that the second term in (\ref{P-beta-alpha-4th-def}), under the same treatment for the first term, gives vanishing contribution.
-Therefore, no matter-dependent term remains after using energy denominator suppression and averaging over the fast oscillations.
+We will show in appendix~\ref{sec:second-order-square} that the first term in (\ref{P-beta-alpha-4th-def}), after averaging over the fast oscillations and using the suppression by large sterile state mass denominator as discussed in the previous section, leaves the unique term, the probability leaking term $\mathcal{C}_{\alpha \beta}$ in eq.~\eqref{P-beta-alpha-final}, which can be seen in eq.~(\ref{S(2)-squared-1}).
+An interesting feature of $\mathcal{C}_{\alpha \beta}$ in matter is that it is identical to the one in vacuum, eq.~(\ref{Cab}) without any matter effect dressing.
+In our computation the term comes from the hat basis $S$ matrix in zeroth order, the first term in the last line of eq.~(\ref{hat-S-elements-1st}), and hence it is free from the matter potential.\footnote{ One may suspect that including higher order corrections could alter the feature of matter potential independence of $\mathcal{C}_{\alpha \beta}$.
+However, one can show (see section~\ref{sec:U-theorem}) that higher order $W$ corrections to the piece of $S$ matrix elements relevant to $\mathcal{C}_{\alpha \beta}$ organize themselves as a phase factor, so that $\mathcal{C}_{\alpha \beta}$ has no matter effect dressing.
+The rest of the correction terms are suppressed due to the dimensional reason, an extra matter potential must be accompanied by an energy denominator. } We will also show in appendix~\ref{sec:interference} that the second term in (\ref{P-beta-alpha-4th-def}), under the same treatment for the first term, gives vanishing contribution.
+Therefore, no matter-dependent fourth order term survives after large sterile state mass denominator suppression is used and averaging over the fast oscillations is performed.

-In conclusion, the oscillation probability in matter between active flavor neutrinos in the $(3+N)$ space unitary model to fourth order in $W$ in our small unitarity-violation perturbation theory can be written as in eq.~(\ref{P-beta-alpha-final}) in section~\ref{sec:essence}.
+In conclusion, the oscillation probability in matter between active flavour neutrinos in the $(3+N)$ space unitary model to fourth order in $W$ in our small unitarity-violation perturbation theory can be written as in eq.~(\ref{P-beta-alpha-final}) in section~\ref{sec:essence}.
 We hope that it serves as a useful tool to test leptonic unitarity in various ongoing and future neutrino oscillation experiments.